batcholi/Archean_wiki/src/de/xenoncode/dashboard.md

 scroll.$screen ($delta:number)
 ; This entry point is executed whenever a user scrolls with the mouse wheel while aiming at the screen.
-; The $delta parameter indicates the scroll direction and amount (positive for scroll up, negative for scroll down).
+; The $delta parameter is 1 for scroll up or -1 for scroll down: one call per wheel notch, never an amount.
 ; Multiple 'scroll' entry points may be defined in a single program and they will all be executed in the order they are defined.
 ```